An Outline of the Kingsmead Curriculum

-All students receive a high quality education through a rigorous, relevant, inclusive and coherent curriculum with qualifications that meet government criteria and the type and range of courses are appropriate for the individual student.
-The curriculum is delivered through a two-week timetable designed to meet the diverse needs of learners.
-In line with the National Curriculum, we have numbered our Years 7 – 11.
+All students receive a high-quality, broad and balanced education through a rigorous, relevant, inclusive and coherent curriculum with qualifications that meet government criteria and the type and range of courses appropriate to the individual student.
+Kingsmead students follow a 2-year Key Stage 3 (KS3) curriculum, followed by a 3-year broad and balanced Key Stage 4 (KS4) curriculum.

-French, German & Spanish (as introductory courses)
+- French, German & Spanish

-Information Communication Technology
+- Information Communication Technology / Computer Science

 All subjects are taught in mixed ability groups with the exception of Mathematics.